When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 Exactly.

-So uh there is a incentive.
+So there is a incentive.

-Um, And for people who are monetized on Twitter, a literal financial feed your kids incentive to throw rage into the machine.
+And for people who are monetized on Twitter, a literal financial feed your kids incentive to throw rage into the machine.

 And that, and that's part, that's part of the problem.

-It's part of the problem.
+That's part of the problem.

-But back to the national divorce thing, I mean it you're right.
+But back to the national divorce thing.

 Literally all options exhausted.

-And by that I mean like things that we haven't even come close to considering, right?
+And by that, I mean like things that we haven't even come close to considering, right?

-Like I'm with I'm with you on that, but where would the line be for you?
+Yeah, I'm with you on that, but where would the line be for you?

-Like if you if you were to draw a line, and I know this is like almost an impossible question to answer, but I'm just curious because since people are throwing around national divorce so much, that there's no clear indicator of where the actual line is.
+Like if you if you were to draw a line, and I know this is like almost an impossible question to answer, but I'm just curious because since people are throwing around national divorce so much, there's no clear indicator of where the actual line is.

-So is it when they come to your front door and demand your firearms, or is it when they increase your taxes to 75?
+So is it when they come to your front door and demand your firearms or is it when they increase your taxes to 75?

-Like, how bad do things have to get before before you as someone who despises the notion of national divorce?
+Like how bad do things have to get before you as someone who despises the notion of national divorce, how bad would things have to get before you would think that it was appropriate?

 It's a good question.

-And you know, you put I don't really have an answer for that.
+And, you know, you put, I don't really have an answer for that.

 Yeah, I'm sorry to put you on the spot.